flybywiresim/docs/docs/start/mcdu-keyboard.md

 - [x] Visual indicator that input is being accepted by MCDU
 - [x] Options for MCDU keyboard entry
 - [x] A timer can be set to automatically lose focus from the MCDU after a set period
-- [x] Normal Sim Keyboard Events (i.e. Camera) will be disabled while MCDU is in focus.
+- [x] Normal Sim Keyboard Events (i.e. Camera) will be disabled while MCDU is in focus
+- [x] Keyboard combo's to delete text in MCDU scratchpad

 ---